Don’t sell your boat

-Our vision is to be the go-to destination for boat rental accommodation.
+Our vision is to be the world’s leading boat accommodation platform.

 In doing so, we help boat owners offset the cost of ownership by renting their boat to overnight guests.
 We do this by growing what we call the “3 economies”:

 The sharing economy